sdaros/curly/README.md

 ## Use Cases

-Sometimes I want to be able to dad a comment in a text-document that I am proofreading for someone.
+Sometimes I want to be able to add a comment in a text-document that I am proofreading for someone.

 Original: